To Do List:

 Water: Remember, everything that goes in MUST and DOES come out.
 Limiting water to certain times will help aid in potty training :) Once they are potty trained, I leave a bowl of fresh water available at all times.

-You can purchase hanging bowls or rabbit water bottles for inside of the crate to avoid messes.
+You can purchase water bottles for inside of the crate to avoid messes.

 You may want to bring someone with you when picking up your puppy as well as some towels and fresh water (if you have a long drive).
 They will go to the bathroom before leaving with you and I would recommend NOT stopping for a puppy potty break until you get home.